French wine guide > french wine regions > bordeaux > bordeaux wine history

 Bordeaux: a comprehensive guide to the wines produced from 1961 to 1997, by Robert Jr. Parker

-Bordeaux region
+About Bordeaux wine region :

-Other regions: Alsace - Bourgogne (Burgundy) - Champagne - Corsica - Côtes du Rhône - Languedoc-Roussillon - Loire Valley - Provence - South West
+Alsace - Bourgogne (Burgundy) - Champagne - Corsica - Côtes du Rhône - Languedoc-Roussillon - Loire Valley - Provence - South West

-recommend this page (to yourself or to a friend!) | french wine regions | grape varieties | wine making | classification in France | tasting | wine and food | wine and health | legendary wines | wine FAQ | wine shop | french wine guide
+french wine regions | grape varieties | winemaking | classification in France | wine tasting | wine and food | wine faq | legendary wines | wine shop | french wine guide